Potty Training

 Before bed → Potty (last step)

-How the Schedule Evolves Over Time
+How the Schedule Evolves

-Training naturally progresses through distinct phases, each requiring different levels of parental involvement.
+Training naturally progresses through distinct phases.

 Days 1-7